 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-ALS affects about 30,000 people living in the U.S., with approximately 5,600 new patients diagnosed each year.
+ALS affects about 30,000 people living in the United States, with about 5,600 new patients diagnosed each year.

 ALS affects men slightly more frequently than women, except for those under the age of 50.
 In their 30s and 40s, men are affected about three or four times as often as women.